CurtisSlone/terraform-module-overlays-remote-state-accelerator/README.md

 az account show
 ```

+Finally, add relevant github secrets for your tfstate file.
+Make it workload relevant using a naming convention like **workload.terraform.state**.

+Using this naming convention allows you create multiple terraform statefiles to switch between using the GitHub Action logic.

+In this example we have, *rgOne.terraform.tfstate* and *rgTwo.terraform.tfstate*.

 Next, change directory into the src directory.
 This is where separate workspaces will be held.
 Each sub-directory of src represents a workspace.

 Within the src directory, you can run the git commands to initialize your diectory, create a local branch, connect your remote branch, and the push the contents of the src directory to the GitHub repository that your created.